molpopgen/fwdpy11/doc/pages/softselection.rst

    m = np.array([0.9, 0.1, 0.5, 0.5]).reshape(2,2)
    m

-The first row corresponds to the ancestry of deme ``0``, such that 90% of parents will be non-migrants and 10% will be migrants from deme ``1``:
+The first row corresponds to the ancestry of deme ``0``, such that 90% of offspring will be non-migrants and 10% will be migrants from deme ``1``:

 .. ipython:: python